 Memorial contributions may be made in Ginny’s honor to the Alzheimer’s Association or to the Wounded Warriors Project.
 Condolences may be offered at renner-wikoffchapel.com.

-To send flowers to Virginia Hatter Rhoades Mulholland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia Hatter Rhoades Mulholland, please visit our floral store.